dangvanthanh/remix-turborepo-boilerplate/README.md

 ### Apps and Packages

 - `web` - Remix app with port is `3000`
+- `ui` - Ui components
+- `utils` - Utility functions and constants
-- `@repo/biome-config` - Biome config for the repo
+- `biome-config` - Biome config for the repo
-- `@repo/typescript-config` - TypeScript config for the repo
+- `typescript-config` - TypeScript config for the repo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).